revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 If we want to create a custom pipe in angular, we need to annotate the class with the `@Pipe` decorator.

 The `@Pipe` decorator has a name property, which is used to specify the name of the pipe.

 </blockquote>
 </details>

 ---

-4. What do you get from the below code?
+4.What do you get from the below code?
 ```ts
 import { Pipe, PipeTransform } from '@angular/core';
 @Pipe({